Nemoria arizonaria: Seasonal forms

 Seasonal dimorphism is one type of polyphenism observed in the species, the other of which occurs at the larvae stage.

 Life stages

-Larvae born in the spring feed on oak catkin (flower) and resemble catkins in appearance while those that feed on oak twigs express a different phenotype, specifically one that resembles a twig.
+Larvae born in the spring feed on oak catkin (flower) and resemble catkins in appearance, while those that feed on oak leaves express a different phenotype, specifically one that resembles a twig.
 In fact, diet alone regulates the expressed phenotype.
 The larvae enter the pupa stage after a few weeks and soon develop into adults.
 The adult dies shortly after mating and laying egg.

 Feeding

 As discussed above, larvae feed either on catkins or oak leaves and twigs depending upon the season.
 Adults, on the other hand, feed on nectar.
 Studies on Lepidoptera have found that feeding behavior is in fact triggered by sugar-receptor communication with chemosensilla, and that both starch and sucrose compete for taste receptor sites along the sensilla.
 When starch and sucrose were artificially added to bind to sensilla receptor sites, Lepodoptera stopped food-sucking behavior all together.
 Even though they were still hungry, their artificially occupied receptor sites signaled otherwise.